labyrinthinesecurity/silhouette/README.md

 The higher the scores, the more powerful the SPN.

-Direct role assignements are taken into account as well as indirect assignments through group membership.
+Direct role assignments are taken into account as well as indirect assignments through group membership.

 Sorting silhouette by control plane or data plane score is very useful to prepare for a NHI de-escalation plan.
 It can also be used to monitor NHIs lifecycles (create/delete NHIs, change in their permissions)